Hyeonmin64/2024-Individual-study-MAS495-/Papers/papers_version a.md

 - HyperDeepONet relieves the complexity of DeepONet(compx frm discont, nonsmooth) using hypernetwork.
 - It facilitates learning an operator with a small number of parameters in the target network
 - It replaces branch net with the hypernetwork.
+- Therefore, the main idea is to use the hypernetwork, which takes an input function u and produces the weights of the target network
 - (Non-linear Banach to Banach) (At the page 4, DeepONet framework is explained well)

 [Publication by Hyung ju Hwang]